pocl/pocl/doc/sphinx/source/accel.rst

 To enable this driver, simply add ``-DENABLE_ACCEL_DEVICE=1`` to the cmake arguments.
 On small FPGA SoCs and other relatively low performance hosts, you may wish to follow the instructions in :ref:`pocl-without-llvm`.
+In fact, to build a version of pocl that is only capable of launching fixed-function accelerators, we can give a dummy value for the HOST_DEVICE_BUILD_HASH because we are never compiling any kernels.
+Therefore we also don't have to build pocl with LLVM on any machine.
+So minimal CMake arguments would look like this:
+``DENABLE_ACCEL_DEVICE=1 DOCS_AVAILABLE=0 DHOST_DEVICE_BUILD_HASH=dummy``
+(Tested on Zynq-7020 SoC).

 The fixed-function accelerators need to be told what kernel to execute.
 For this, the accel driver has a list of builtin kernels that can be referred to